 - 7 Easy Ways to Get a Discount on Dumpster Rental

-There are certain factors and situations where the option to demolish or renovate is out of your hands, such as with historic buildings.
-These, and other special considerations, are listed below:
+There are certain factors and situations where the option to demolish or renovate is out of your hands.

-- Historically significant homes (aka, “heritage homes”) usually cannot be demolished without jumping through quite a few hoops with local, state, and even Federal governments.
+- Historically significant homes—or “heritage homes”—usually cannot be demolished without jumping through quite a few hoops with local, state, and even federal governments.

-- Local building codes may limit how your new home can be built following a demolition.
-Building codes are changed all the time, so it’s important to check them out prior to a home renovation or demolition project.
+- Local building codes may limit how your new home can be built after a demolition.
+Building codes are changed all the time, so it’s important to familiarize yourself with them prior to a home renovation or demolition project.

-- Trying to cut corners to save money on a home renovation – particularly prior to selling the home – can get you in hot water if the quality isn’t up to code.
-Worst of all, you’ll most likely have to pay to have the house repaired to get it up to spec.
+- Trying to cut corners to save money on a home renovation—particularly when trying to sell the home—can leave you in a sticky situation if the quality isn’t up to code, and you’ll most likely have to pay to have the house repaired to get it up to code.

 - Living in the home during a renovation project can be harmful to the health of anyone with allergies or asthma.

-- Ask yourself: Would I rather live in a brand new home designed to my liking, or keep the “bones” of my old one and replace its “skin”?
+- Ask yourself: Would you rather live in a brand new home designed to your liking, or keep the “bones” of your old house and give it a "facelift?"

 - You can reuse parts of your old house during a demolition-and-rebuild project or a renovation project, such as timbers, windows, tiles, and historical features.
-It’s a green practice referred to as deconstruction, and it can save you money by cutting down on material costs.
+It’s an environmentally friendly practice referred to as deconstruction, and it can save you money by cutting down on material costs.

 - Poor planning can lead to expensive renovation costs.
 If you’re a bad planner and don’t have a significant amount of time to be hands-on with the renovation, a demolition-and-rebuild may be a better option.

 - Get an inspection before you decide on anything!
 A house found to be in very poor condition structurally-speaking is better off demolished.
-It’s the cheaper and safer option.
+It’s a cheaper and safer option.

 - Energy-efficiency is critical nowadays and will be in the future.
 Newly constructed homes tend to be more efficient than renovated homes.
-If energy efficiency is important to you, demolition + new construction is the way to go.
+If energy efficiency is important to you, demolishing and reconstructing is the way to go.

 - Most home renovations require contractors to come back at a later date for maintenance or updates.
 Don’t forget to factor this in when determining the cost of renovating your home.